 This is due only from students that are performing on school instruments (yes percussion is a school owned instrument).
 Those that must pay the instrument fee are the same that had that fee in Middle School.
 Many of the students such as French Horns, Euphoniums and Tubas will now receive two different instruments from the school.
-However the instrument fee will not change, they will receive the second instrument at no additional cost. (\$25 additional if your student wants to take the school instrument home for the summer)
+However, the instrument fee will not change, they will receive the second instrument at no additional cost. (\$25 additional if your student wants to take the school instrument home for the summer)

-Color Guard: \$500
+Color Guard: \$TBD by Guard Director considering Costumes, Equipment and Supplies.
 Each Color Guard Member will receive a payment plan for each season (Fall/Spring) that covers custom uniforms, equipment, travel and additional program costs not covered by the budget.
 Students must have balances in good standing to continue participation in the Color Guard program.